John Hunter Nemechek: Other racing

 On July 5, 2022, it was announced that Nemechek would run the main ARCA Menards Series race at Mid-Ohio Sports Car Course in the No. 55 car for Venturini Motorsports in preparation for the Truck Series race there on the same weekend.
 It was his debut in the series.

 On January 11, 2024, it was announced that Nemechek would make his sportscar debut in the IMSA Michelin Pilot Challenge at Daytona, piloting the No. 23 Toyota GR Supra GT4 EVO with codrivers Bubba Wallace and Corey Heim.

-Personal life

-Nemechek is married to Taylor Nemechek, and they have two daughters.